Visiting Fellows Program

 About the SNF Agora Institute

-The SNF Agora Institute at Johns Hopkins University, founded in 2017, is a multi-disciplinary academic and public forum dedicated to strengthening global democracy by improving and expanding civic engagement and inclusive dialogue, and supporting inquiry that leads to real-world change.
-Through integrated partnerships with scholars, practitioners, students, and the public, we identify, research, and sharpen strategic choices that members of the public and civic and political stakeholders around the world can make to realize the promise of democracy.
+The Stavros Niarchos Foundation Agora Institute at Johns Hopkins University, founded in 2017, is a multi-disciplinary academic and public forum dedicated to strengthening global democracy by improving and expanding civic engagement and inclusive dialogue, and supporting inquiry that leads to real-world change.
+By building integrated partnerships with scholars, practitioners, students, and the public, we use research to identify and sharpen strategic choices that members of the public and civic and political stakeholders around the world can make to realize the promise of democracy.